godot-rust/book/src/toolchain/export-web.md

     nothreads = ["godot/experimental-wasm-nothreads"]
     ```

-    Note that this feature should be enabled on any crates depending on gdext, so if you have more than one crate in your workspace,
+    This feature should be enabled on any crates depending on the `godot` crate, so if you have more than one crate in your workspace,
-    you should add the same `[features]` section above to each other crate using gdext, and then enable each crate's `nothreads` feature
+    you should add the same `[features]` section above to each other crate, and then enable each crate's `nothreads` feature
     from the main crate (which provides the extension's entrypoint).

     For example, if you have a workspace with one main crate called `extension` and two other crates called `lib1` and `lib2`,
-    each depending on gdext, then you may add the `[features]` section above to `crates/lib1/Cargo.toml` and `crates/lib2/Cargo.toml`,
+    each depending on `godot`, then you may add the `[features]` section above to `crates/lib1/Cargo.toml` and `crates/lib2/Cargo.toml`,
     and then add the following to `crates/extension/Cargo.toml`:

     ```toml